 For eleven years, I sat on the front bench, among other things as shadow attorney-general and shadow leader of the House.
 In those jobs, I wrote my own press releases and soon learned that if the point I wanted to make could not be expressed on one A4 page, I was wasting my time.

 It dawned on me that if I didn’t get a journalist’s attention by the middle of line one of the first paragraph, I was still wasting my time.
 Every word had to count.
 Having been indifferent to The Old Man and the Sea at school, I now appreciated Ernest Hemingway’s spare prose.
+And I better understand why my favourite composer is Jean Sibelius.
+'Never write an unnecessary note', he said.
+'Every note must live'.

 I began dabbling in writing and in history which had been my favourite subject at school.
 After obtaining a contract with a publisher to write the first book length biography of William Charles Wentworth, I left Parliament in 2007.
 In 2010, William Charles Wentworth, Australia’s greatest native son won ‘The Nib’ CAL Waverley Award for Literature.

 My second book, Lord Sydney [the life and times of Tommy Townshend], was released in mid-December 2011.
-This first comprehensive biography of Lord Sydney is now in it's fourth printing.
+This first comprehensive biography of Lord Sydney is now in its fourth printing.